Our Common Commitment

 The School of Education and its departments and units develop operational plans that detail priorities, actions, and indicators of success.

 Successful enactment of this vision requires a talented, diverse faculty and staff that understand the School of Education’s priorities, the importance of appropriate resources and infrastructure, and the need for a culture of collaboration.
-The school’s leadership provide support and ensure that we are organized to pursue the priorities above.
+The school’s leadership provides support and ensures that we are organized to pursue the priorities above.
 This requires:

 - Enhanced collaborations inside the school, across the university community, and with external partners.